CinimoDY/rizomorf/README.md

 21. [ ] Fix mobile layout issues
 23. [ ] implement the resting hand gesture on touch devices :)
         - use it as help for the command prompt?
+24. [ ] welcome visitors with chat gpt posing as friendly, professional dos prompt. offer help on what commands/activities/interests visitor is looking for. guide visitors through thr site. want to learn about professional ux, or music or pictures. or projects? timeline - get visitors to coding, design systems, cursor ai, blog post about what enablement cursor.ai is.